mojotron/kanban-board/README.md

 Start using 👉 [Kanban Board](https://kanban-board-899e2.web.app) application now!

+If you find bug or you want to contribute, feel free to contact me or make pull request.

 ## Goals of the project

 Create a larger scale project without cloning existing project TypeScript along the way.